xaviero98-stack/Kubernetes/Project/README.md

         ports:
         - containerPort: 8888
         - containerPort: 7077
-        env: # These env variable are used because they allow us to use an Iceberg REST catalog, further details later on but basically this catalog won't inherit the spark configs for accessing S3, instead in uses the Amazon bundle SDK 2.20 for accessing and this bundle in turn searches for the credentials inside environment variables instead of the spark session itself.
+        env: # These env variables are used because they allow us to use an Iceberg REST catalog, further details on why we use it later on but basically this catalog won't inherit the spark configs for accessing S3 like Nessie does, instead in uses the Amazon bundle SDK 2.20 for accessing S3 and this bundle in turn searches for the credentials inside environment variables inside the driver and executor pods instead of the spark session itself.
         - name: AWS_ACCESS_KEY_ID
           value: "wGyHqcx43ZGp86XtqWm8"
         - name: AWS_SECRET_ACCESS_KEY